 A key growth point for business involves building IT, and the corresponding decision is “When should we hire an IT resource?”
 Small enterprises often start with a person who knows computers

 better than anybody else, and who by default becomes the responsible party.
 They may be younger or more technological aware, or the CAD engineer with the best computer, or the hobbyist that tinkers at home.
-The Hiring IT personnel for your teamorganization is strapped for funds, buys PCs on sale at Best Buy, and cobbles together something that works most of the time.
+The organization is strapped for funds, buys PCs on sale at Best Buy, and cobbles together something that works most of the time.
 Users are appreciative when the IT specialist finally gets around to looking at their issue, and rigs a solution from what they can find on Google.
 Eventually the organization grows to the extent there is a clear need for more capable and available help.
 The person responsible for IT now views it as a burden, and the business needs more reliable and capable information technology.

 So now the decision: “Should we hire a dedicated IT resource?” and leaders faced with this are usually thinking about one person who does ALL the IT.